Hissane/CISSP-Study-Material/Domain1.md

 	+ Conduct security trainings and awareness programs catered to roles within the organization
 	+ Incorporate risk assessment into training programs to educate the end users
 	+ Encourage users to report violations

+## Information Security Risk Management
+Before we start implementing controls we have to get risk management.
+It is the foundation of all security decisions.

+>Information security risk management, or ISRM, is the process of managing risks associated with the use of information technology.
+It involves identifying, assessing, and treating risks to the confidentiality, integrity, and availability of an organization's assets

+### Risk Definitions

+- ``Assets :`` Anything of value to the company
+- ``Vulnerability :``A weakness
+- ``Threat :``Something that could pose loss to all or part of an asset
+- ``Threat Agent :``What carries out the attack
+- ``Exploit :`` An instance of compromise
+- ``Risk :`` The probability of a threat materializing
+-